 Another consideration to minimise any unwanted camera shake and to achieve sharper pictures is to set the camera’s remote timer.
-By setting the timer to 2 seconds or more will help you to prevent any potential movement when capturing your images.
+Setting the timer to 2 seconds or more will help prevent any movement when capturing your images.

-When shooting during the blue hour you will want to try and get the all of the elements within the frame in focus so your image is crisp and clear.
-The best way to achieve this is to select an aperture of somewhere between f/8 to f/16.
+When shooting scenes during the blue hour you will want to try and get the all of the elements within the frame in focus so your image is crisp and clear.
+The best way to achieve this is to select a lens aperture somewhere between f/8 to f/16.

 If you keep your ISO low too at say 100 or 200 this will help keep any potential noise from shooting in low light to a minimum.
 Depending on the brightness of a scene, a shutter speed of anything over 5 seconds usually works best.
 A shutter speed of this duration typically allows enough light to enter your camera so all the elements of the scene can be captured clearly.

 What subjects to shoot?

-For example, try starting with cityscapes that include artificial streetlights and architecture.
-These subjects contrast greatly with the natural blue glow from the sky during the blue hour which many photographers consider to be their favourite time of day to photograph a cityscape.
+Try starting with cityscapes that include artificial streetlights and architecture.
+These subjects contrast greatly with the natural blue glow from the sky during the blue hour which is why many photographers consider to be their favourite time of day to photograph a cityscape.

-With landscapes and seascapes, consider bringing a torch to lighten the scene as the daylight disappears or you could include the the moon to add an additional light source to the scene.
+With landscapes and seascapes, you could include the the moon to add an additional light source to the scene.
 You may also like to try capturing roads with car light trails, bridges, jetties and a fairground which all make great subjects to photograph during this magical time.